siddoshi93/InsightAgent/README.md

  - cadvisor
  - daemonset

-Instructions on how to use each agent is available in the respective folders.
+Instructions on how to use each agent is available in the README file of each agent folders.